 The digital landscape has quickly evolved during the COVID-19 pandemic.
 In response, consumers are becoming more comfortable with using new technologies that enable a better online experience.
-Many financial institutions are adapting quickly to create better digital experiences that meet consumers' needs.
+By understanding the importance of authentication, many financial institutions are adapting quickly to create better digital experiences that meet consumers' needs.
 However, rising occurrences of digital fraud and identity theft are highlighting the need for more advanced and higher-level authentication factors when onboarding customers digitally.

 According to Javelin Strategy and Research’s 2021 Identity Fraud Study: Shifting Angles, consumers are willing and eager to accept some degree of friction during the onboarding process.
 In exchange, they expect more secure, continuous identity authentication and protection in their business interactions with a brand.